DRUG CRIMES: CIVIL ASSET FORFEITURE

 Section 7524 allows the state or the local unit of government that seized the property to retain it for official use or sell any property that is not required by law to be destroyed and that is not harmful to the public.
 The proceeds, and any money or other things of value, must be deposited with the state treasurer if the state was the seizing entity or with the appropriate treasurer having budgetary authority of a local seizing entity, and must be disposed of as specified: to cover, for instance, expenses related to the maintenance of the property while in custody or costs associated with the sale of the property, among other things.
 Lights for plant growth or scales that were forfeited may be donated to elementary or secondary schools or colleges or universities for educational purposes.

-Jointly examined, House Bills 4001 and 4002 would have an indeterminate, but potentially significant, fiscal impact on the Department of State Police and on local law enforcement agencies, due to potential revenue reductions resulting from proposed changes to civil asset forfeiture.
-The impact on law enforcement agencies would depend on the number of instances where civil asset forfeiture in controlled substance cases does not result in one of the following, as such cases would no longer be subject to civil asset forfeiture: criminal conviction or plea agreement, no person claiming an interest in the seized property or the owner withdrawing his or her property claim, the owner waiving the criminal conviction or plea requirement and electing to proceed with the civil forfeiture proceeding, or a criminal charge being filed and the defendant being outside the state and unable to be extradited for prosecution or unable to be located despite reasonable efforts having been made by law enforcement to do so.
-Changes to asset forfeiture proposed in the bills could result in law enforcement agencies requiring funding from other sources to supplant controlled substance-related forfeiture revenues, depending on the amount of assets obtained by law enforcement agencies through civil asset forfeiture and the extent to which these funds are used in support of law enforcement operations.
+Jointly examined, House Bills 4001 and 4002 would have an indeterminate, but potentially significant, fiscal impact on both the Department of State Police and local law enforcement agencies, due to potential revenue reductions resulting from proposed changes to civil asset forfeiture.
+The impact on law enforcement agencies would depend on the number of instances where civil asset forfeiture in controlled substance cases does not result in criminal convictions or plea agreements, and in which no person claims an interest in the seized property, as such cases would no longer be subject to civil asset forfeiture.
+Changes to asset forfeiture proposed in the bills could result in law enforcement agencies requiring funding from other sources to supplant controlled substance-related forfeiture revenues, depending on the amount of assets obtained by law enforcement agencies through civil asset forfeiture and the extent to which these funds are used to support law enforcement operations.

 The bills would have no impact on forfeiture cases where the aggregate value of the forfeited property and currency exceeds $50,000.
 Law enforcement agencies with low reliance on revenues from controlled substance civil asset forfeiture cases involving $50,000 or less would also not experience significant revenue reductions from the bills.
-However, the bills would likely lead to a decrease in the number of cases resulting in forfeiture revenue, due to the bills’ limiting of forfeitures of less than $50,000 to the cases listed in the previous paragraph.
+However, the bills would likely lead to a decrease in the number of cases resulting in forfeiture revenue, due to the bills’ limiting of forfeitures of $50,000 or less to cases resulting in convictions, plea agreements, and no claims of an interest in the property.

 The statewide volume of forfeiture cases under the Public Health Code involving assets with an aggregate value less than $50,000 is indeterminate.
 According to the 2018 Asset Forfeiture Report issued by the Department of State Police, 278 law enforcement entities received funds from asset forfeiture during a reporting period between January and December of 2017.
 During that reporting period, a total of 5,558 forfeitures were related to violations of the Public Health Code.
 Of all statewide reported cases of asset forfeiture (6,662 in total), 736 were not charged with a criminal violation; 220 were charged but not convicted; and 2,876 were associated with convictions, with an additional 2,368 charges pending at the conclusion of the reporting period.
 Total net statewide forfeiture proceeds were approximately $13.1 million during the reporting period.
 The largest uses of proceeds from forfeitures under violations of the Public Health Code were as follows: law enforcement equipment (36%), vehicles (9%), personnel (8.5%), and supplies and materials (7%).